ivorscott/blog2/content/pages/about.md

 ---
 I'm a huge fan of Docker and love using .

 Currently living in Berlin.
-Golang and K8s has caught my lately.
+Golang and K8s has caught my eye lately.

 ### Where I've Worked